Free trade agreements of Israel: Israel – United States Free Trade Agreement

-In 2004, the agreement was extended to agricultural products and telecommunication equipment.
-In 2017 it was further expanded to include rules of origin.
+The free trade agreement of 1985 was not including agricultural products, and was decided in article 6 of the free trade agreement that the sector of agricultural products isn't included or will come separately in other agreement.
+In 2004, the agreement was extended to agricultural products.

+Mutual recognition agreement on telecommunications equipment was signed in 2004, and a joint committee decided to make some changes to the Annex 3 of the Israel – United States Free Trade Agreement (1985) regarding the documentation of Rules of Origin.
+Additional extension to the Agricultural Agreement (2004) was made in 2022.

-The United States and Israel are also party to the Qualified Industrial Zone agreement, which serves to promote co-production and economic cooperation between Israel and Egypt.
+The United States and Israel are also party to the Qualified Industrial Zone agreement (QIZ agreement), which serves to promote co-production and economic cooperation between Israel and Egypt.
+The QIZ agreement was signed on December 14, 2004 in Cairo between Egypt, Israel, and the United States.
+The QIZ agreement came into force in 2005.

-European Free Trade Association
+European Free Trade Association – Israel Free Trade Agreement

-Israel and the European Free Trade Association (EFTA), which includes Switzerland, Norway, Iceland and Liechtenstein, signed a free trade agreement in 1992 which came into force a year later.
-The free trade agreement originally included trade of goods, rules of origin, and intellectual property rights, and in 2018 was updated to extend to agricultural products.
+Israel and the European Free Trade Association (EFTA), which includes Switzerland, Norway, Iceland and Liechtenstein, negotiated free trade agreement in June 1991, signed the agreement in 1992 which came into force a year later in 1 January 1993.
+The free trade agreement originally included trade of goods, rules of origin, and intellectual property rights, and on 22 November 2018 was updated to extend to agricultural products.
+The extension came into force on 1 August 2021.